 Sati reprimanded, “Hena, stop being childish.”

 Hena’s exuberance was suddenly turned off.
 She flashed an angry look at her sister and walked out.
 Obviously, she felt disgraced.
-Suddenly, she stomped back in telling Sati, “Shut up and don’t teach me!”
+Suddenly, she stomped back in, telling Sati, “Shut up and don’t teach me!”
 Then she stomped out again.

-“Let me bring the tea for you.”
-Sati said to lighten the atmosphere.
+“Let me bring the tea for you,” Sati said to lighten the atmosphere.

 As she left, Kuddus said, “These two sisters love each other yet fight all the time.
-Even here they can’t stop.
+Even here, they can’t stop.
 Just look at them.”

 Abdul Kuddus was born in Bardhaman.
 He spent much of his childhood and early youth in India.
-Then came the partition and his family left to look for a home in Khulna, Dhaka and Chattagram.
+Then came the partition, and his family left to look for homes in Khulna, Dhaka, and Chattogram.
 Where was his home?
 Abdul still hoped for some sort of revolution.
-He considered Sati and her father (who had been missing since last March) as simple minded in politics.
-He was enlisted in the Awami League—the most opportunistic part of the political groups.
-He believed in the ascendance and popularity of opportunism.[8.1][8.2]
+He considered Sati and her father (who had been missing since last March) to be simple-minded in politics.
+He was enlisted in the Awami League, the most opportunistic political group.
+He believed in the ascendance and popularity of opportunism.

 Most people had a tacit conflict with rules and regulations, law and discipline.
-These took away one’s personal freedom—said the first lesson in politics.
-A lawless, unruly person would justly be criticized by others, but at the same time also sympathized by them.
-He knew that he too was a potential sacrifice.
-That was why the Awami League or the Congress party, more relaxed in this regard, got more popular support than the Communist party.
-For this reason, the communist parties had now loosened all around the world their rules and disciplines and in the ’60s and that created a polarization within the parties.
+These took away one’s personal freedom, said the first lesson in politics.
+A lawless, unruly person would justly be criticized by others, but at the same time also sympathized with by them.
+He knew that he, too, was a potential sacrifice.
+That was why the Awami League, or the Congress party, which was more relaxed in this regard, received more popular support than the Communist Party.
+For this reason, the communist parties had now loosened their rules and disciplines worldwide, and in the ’60s this created polarization within the parties.
 The Naxal movement in this subcontinent was the direct result of these changes.
-Kuddus said all this with a childish pride of an irrefutable logic.[9.1][9.2]
+Kuddus said all this with the childish pride of an irrefutable logic.

 Sati had gone to get the tea.
-Hena was sitting outside on the veranda, still sullen with Sati’s rebuke or her counter rudeness.
+Hena was sitting outside on the veranda, still sullen with Sati’s rebuke or her counter-rudeness.
 She got another chance to vent her heat at her uncle’s commentary and asked from outside, “Is Sarojbabu a communist also?”

 “Are you suspecting me?”
 Saroj asked with mock trepidation.

-Hena spoke out with surprising maturity, “This foreign country… one that was a complete enemy of our country till very recently and there is still no reason to consider it otherwise… the way uncle is talking to a citizen of this country is making me worried.”
+Hena spoke out with surprising maturity, “This foreign country… one that was a complete enemy of our country till very recently, and there is still no reason to consider it otherwise… the way uncle is talking to a citizen of this country is making me worried.”

 Even though Saroj couldn’t see Hena from inside the room, Abdul Kuddus could see her, and he looked at her affectionately.